The 9 Best House Buying Apps for 2026

 Available at the App Store and Google Play

-Best for agent/client collaboration: Zenlist
+Best for agent and client collaboration: Zenlist

 While homebuyers will need an invitation from a subscribing real estate agent to gain access to Zenlist, the app is designed to streamline communication and open up access to MLS inventory, including private listings, which is a huge advantage in a competitive market.

-• In-app messaging: Important information can get lost in the shuffle when you’re switching between emails, text messages, and phone calls.
+- In-app messaging: Important information can get lost in the shuffle when you’re switching between emails, text messages, and phone calls.
 Zenlist’s in-app messaging platform allows clients to chat with their agents, or agents to chat with other agents.
 Clients can share notes on a property with their real estate agents (and vice versa), and agents can monitor their clients’ in-app activity, like how many properties they viewed and which ones they added to folders like ‘Tour Requests.’

-• Stay on schedule: The home buying process can be hectic, but Zenlist takes some of the hassle out of it by keeping a record of the homes you’ve already toured and sending you reminders about upcoming showings.
+- Organized home search: The home buying process can be hectic, but Zenlist takes some of the hassle out of it by keeping a record of the homes you’ve already toured and sending you reminders about upcoming showings.

 Includes rentals: Yes